One Sec Alternative for iPhone (2026)

 Quick comparison: 5 One Sec alternatives for iPhone (2026)

-ScreenZen Delay timer before app launch Soft (skippable) Yes Free + ~$5/mo
+ScreenZen Delay timer before app launch Soft (skippable) No Yes Free (donations)

-Habit Doom Locked until daily habits done iOS ManagedSettings Yes (full) Free + $2.99/mo
+Habit Doom Locked until daily habits done iOS ManagedSettings Yes (free) Yes (full) Free + $2.99/mo

-Opal Scheduled focus sessions iOS ManagedSettings Limited Free + ~$8/mo
+Opal Scheduled focus sessions iOS ManagedSettings No Limited Free + $19.99/mo

-Apple Screen Time Daily limits + downtime Trivial (Ignore button) Free Free, built in
+Apple Screen Time Daily limits + downtime Trivial (Ignore button) No Free Free, built in

-Brick Physical NFC tap required Configuration Profile App free $59 hardware
+Brick Physical NFC tap required Configuration Profile No App free $59 hardware

 The split is sharp.
 ScreenZen uses the same friction layer as One Sec.
 The other four are escalations.
 Each picks a different enforcement model.